fpv-wtf/margerine/README.md

 ## Support the effort

 This took **A LOT** of my free time over the past year.
 If you'd like, you can send some ETH to `0xbAB1fec80922328F27De6E2F1CDBC2F322397637` or BTC to `3L7dE5EHtyd2b1tXBwdnWC2MADkV2VTbrq` or [buy me a coffe](https://www.buymeacoffee.com/fpv.wtf).
-I would really appreciate it.